If You Invested $1000 in KLA a Decade Ago, This is How Much It'd Be Worth Now

 Bottom Line

-Putting together a successful investment portfolio takes a combination of research, patience, and a little bit of risk.
-For KLA, if you bought shares a decade ago, you're likely feeling really good about your investment today.
+Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
+So, if you had invested in KLA a decade ago, you're probably feeling pretty good about your investment today.

 KLA is driven by a strong process control market, revenue diversification and customer acceptance of key products.
 Moreover, growing Foundry and Logic investments remain major positives.
 Additionally, enhanced wafer cleanliness and geometry specifications in the bare wafer market are driving demand for the company’s wafer products.
 Also the strengthening memory market is a tailwind.
 Furthermore, high exposure to 5G infrastructure and the smartphone market is another positive.
 Markedly, transition to advanced nodes and the insertion of EUV lithography are expected to drive growth in the near future.
 Notably, the stock has outperformed the industry it belongs to over a year.
 However, the impacts of COVID-19 pandemic remain concerns.
 Further, sluggishness across PCB, Display and component inspection remains an overhang for the company.

-The stock has jumped 6.23% over the past four weeks.
-Additionally, no earnings estimate has gone lower in the past two months, compared to 1 higher, for fiscal 2021; the consensus estimate has moved up as well.
+Shares have gained 10.91% over the past four weeks and there have been 1 higher earnings estimate revisions for fiscal 2021 compared to none lower.
+The consensus estimate has moved up as well.

 Image: Bigstock